|Section:||Human Resources Policies|

 An employee must provide 30 days advance notice to the University if the need for parental leave is foreseeable by providing notice to their supervisor.
 If 30 days is not possible, the employee must notify the University the same or the next business day after the employee learns of the need for leave.Note to HR Liaisons / Supervisors / Managers: Please submit parental leave information and related JED forms to the Office of Human Resources, Payroll and Systems Administration, at mailto:firstname.lastname@example.org.

 - Employees requiring parental leave must use all eligible, accrued sick leave pursuant to the Sick Leave Policy if they are physically unable to work due to pregnancy, childbirth, miscarriage, abortion, or other related medical conditions or to care for an immediate family member as stated in the Sick Leave Policy.
 The University reserves the right to require a doctor’s certification at any time for the use of sick leave.

 - If possible, employees using sick leave for reasons associated with childbirth should notify their supervisor 30 days prior to the anticipated date of the leave.
 Employees are encouraged to follow professional advice concerning the length of time worked during pregnancy and the appropriate time to resume work after childbirth or related medical conditions.

-- Employees on parental leave may use accrued vacation to remain in paid status during parental leave, or can choose to go to unpaid status after sick leave is exhausted.
+- Employees on parental leave may use accrued vacation to remain in paid status during parental leave or can choose to go to unpaid status after leave is exhausted.

 - Continuation of Benefits